pirafrank/workspace/README.md

 This is an endless WIP and holds my work and personal setup.
 My daily drivers are:

+- Ubuntu 20.04 desktop
 - macOS + macports
-- Ubuntu desktop
-- Debian server accessed via mosh connection on ipad
+- Debian 10 server accessed via mosh connection on ipad
+- Ubuntu 20.04 WSL on Windows 10 (20H2)

-My MacBook runs the latest 10.15, but these dotfiles should work on earlier versions, too.
+My MacBook runs the latest 10.15.x, but these dotfiles should work on earlier versions, too.

 While almost all files in this repo will also work on non-Debian distros, setup scripts in root are designed for the Debian-based ones.
 That said, the only differences shoud rely only on a few package and binary names.

-On Windows, WSL may work OOTB but I have no daily driver to test it on.
-I don't think I will ever support zsh on Cygwin, sorry.

 ## Installation